XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/issue-a-fungible-token.md

 ## Footnotes

-¹ Users can hold your token without explicitly creating a trust line if they purchase your token in the [decentralized exchange](decentralized-exchange.html).
+¹ Users can hold your token without explicitly creating a trust line if they buy your token in the [decentralized exchange](decentralized-exchange.html).
 Buying a token in the exchange [automatically creates the necessary trust lines](offers.html#offers-and-trust).
 This is only possible if someone is selling your token in the decentralized exchange.

 <!--{# common link defs #}-->